smitheric95/CSE7343---Semester-Project/README.md

     - equivalent to a linked list of PCBs
     - can add, remove, and compare PCBs

+ProcessManager:
+    - contains modes for MemoryManager and Scheduler
+    - can sort process vector based off mode
+    - has a pointer to the Ready or Waiting queue
+    - contains a vector of ProcessControlBlock pointers in the Ready queue for scheduling

+MemoryManager:
+    - inherits from ProcessManager
+    - contains a table of available memory blocks and the proesses they contain
+    - calculates memory usage based off mode from MemoryManager (FirstFit, BestFit, WorstFit)

 Scheduler:
-    - has a pointer to the Ready queue
+    - now inherits from ProcessManager
-    - contains a vector of ProcessControlBlock pointers in the Ready queue for scheduling (Note: Scheduling algorithms do not change the order of the Ready queue but its vector)
+	- has 4 scheduling algorithms (SJF, FCFS, Priority, Round Robin) based off mode (Note: Scheduling algorithms do not change the order of the Ready queue but its vector)
-	- has 4 scheduling algorithms (SJF, FCFS, Priority, Round Robin) based off its mode
-    - can sort process vector based off mode

 Controller:
     - displays a basic UI for the user to navigate through